scaleflex/js-cloudimage-responsive/README.md

 The plugin detects the width of image's container and pixel ratio density of your device to load the exact image size you need.
-It process images via Cloudimage.io service which offers comprehensive automated image optimization solutions.
+It processes images via Cloudimage.io service which offers comprehensive automated image optimization solutions.

-When an image is first loaded on your website or mobile app, Cloudimage's resizing servers will download your origin image from your origin server, resize it and deliver to your user via rocket fast Content Delivery Networks (CDNs).
-Once the image is resized in the format of your choice, Cloudimage will push it to a Content Delivery Network, which will in turn deliver it rocket fast to your visitors, responsively across various screen sizes.
+When an image is first loaded on your website or mobile app, Cloudimage's resizing servers will download your origin image from your origin server, resize it and deliver to your user via lightning-fast Content Delivery Networks (CDNs).
+Once the image is resized in the format of your choice, Cloudimage will send it to a Content Delivery Network, which will in turn deliver it rocket fast to your visitors, responsively across various screen sizes.